 Social media is everywhere.
 It is no longer solely a forum for personal communication.
 Instead, social media has grown into an essential marketing tool for companies across the globe.
 Social media gives companies – big and small – the opportunity to reach massive audiences with the click of a button (or tap of a finger).

 Attorneys who use social media platforms such as Facebook, Twitter, Instagram, and LinkedIn may have some control over the audiences they reach and communicate with.
 However, no control mechanisms are absolute and attorneys must be wary of the potential for prohibited communications.
 Something as simple as sending a friend request to a represented party may cross ethical lines.
 Rule 2.1 of the California Rules of Professional Conduct explains that “While representing a client, a member shall not communicate directly or indirectly about the subject of the representation with a party the member knows to be represented by another lawyer in the matter, unless the member has the consent of the other lawyer.”

 In becoming “friends” with a represented party on social media, the attorney may be able to obtain private information that (a) would typically not be shared by the adverse party and (b) is relevant to the legal issue at hand.
 This prohibition extends to agents that may act on an attorney’s behalf, including paralegals, private investigators, secretaries, and interns.
 Attorneys who use social media to engage with the public should do so without touching on the specific legal issues on which they are actively working.

 Attorney blogs and platforms like Twitter have become a popular way for lawyers to engage with potential clients and those interested in legal issues.
 However, lawyers must be careful when choosing the issues they speak about and the information they use in these narratives.
 If an attorney were to imply something about a client in a post, a cursory search of the attorney’s history of representation could yield a list of potential clients that could be affected by this blog.
 Attorneys who want to blog, tweet, or post about ongoing legal issues they are working on must use hypotheticals and/or get the consent of clients that may be the inspiration for such content.

 Attorneys are permitted to pay for advertising on social media platforms.
 However, they are generally prohibited from targeting these advertisements or solicitations to specific individuals.
 Social media marketing campaigns, including banners and ads, must be aimed at the general public.
 Attorneys should also refrain from engaging in direct real-time electronic marketing and solicitation efforts.

 It is difficult to log onto LinkedIn and other professional social media platforms without seeing recommendations and endorsements for leading professionals in your area.
 Attorneys must be careful when using social media in this regard.
-Generally, attorneys in Illinois may not advertise themselves as being experts, certified, or specialists in a field of law.
+In California, Rule 7.4 generally prohibits attorneys from advertising themselves as being experts, certified, or specialists in a field of law.
 Endorsements or recommendations from social media platforms – including those made by an attorney’s social media connections – should be monitored closely to ensure that the attorney is not improperly classified as an expert.